Invisible East – On the Trails of Lapis

 Invisible East will also result in valuable new resources designed to support further study at a variety of levels, including a digital corpus and an online course.

-In addition to Dr Azad, the wider Invisible East team currently includes researchers Pejman Firoozbakhsh, Zhan Zhang and Thomas Benfey, and co-investigator Hugh Kennedy, and Programme Administrator Servane Wentzel.
+In addition to Dr Azad, the wider Invisible East team currently includes researchers Pejman Firoozbakhsh, Zhan Zhang, Thomas Benfey and Majid Montazer Mahdi, co-investigator Hugh Kennedy, and Programme Administrator Servane Wentzel.

 To get in touch, please write to: email@example.com.